 In March of 1921, as the decade started to roar, theater manager H.H.
-Wellenbrick purchased a 115 x 150 plot of land next to the Montclair Theatre to build a new showplace and business office at the corner of Bloomfield Avenue and Seymour Street.
+Wellenbrink purchased a 115 x 150 plot of land to construct a new showplace and business office at the corner of Bloomfield Avenue and Seymour Street.
 Combining his own name Wellenbrink and the town’s name Montclair, he named his new theater The Wellmont.
-Designed by architects Reilly & Hall and built at a cost of $400,000, the modern “fireproof” Wellmont Theatre opened its doors in 1922 as a venue for vaudeville and stage plays and attracted top acts of the era like Charlie Chaplin.
+Designed by architects Reilly & Hall and built at a cost of $400,000, the modern “fireproof” Wellmont Theatre opened its doors on June 16, 1922 as a venue for vaudeville and stage plays, attracting top acts of the era like Charlie Chaplin.
 Chiefly, though, the theater was used as a movie house.
 Patrons included Thomas Edison, who watched the picture shows here.
 Screenings were accompanied by a pianist who played the theater’s Wurlitzer pipe organ.

 With the “talkies” on the rise and silent movies on the decline, The Wellmont added sound sync equipment for film when the Stanley Fabian theater chain took over operations in 1929.
 By the early 1980’s the small Roberts Theater chain converted the single house room to a triplex with an eventual focus on independent films.
 The entrance on Bloomfield Avenue was moved to Seymour Street and the original Italian marbled lobby became a diner.

 In 2006 the Roberts Theaters chain sold to new owners and the Wellmont closed for a $3 million renovation to create flexible floor seating to utilize the original 1922 single stage.
 With new stage lighting and a cutting-edge sound system The Wellmont, with an audience capacity of nearly 2500, became the area’s largest live concert venue when it reopened in 2008 with headliner Hanson of “MMM Bop” fame.